Longyearbyen – Bergen

 Spend a moment just taking in Svalbard.
 You’re at a latitude more than 78°N and less than 820 miles from the North Pole, the closest you can get to the North Pole.
 The air is fresh and pure, and the overall temperature in summer is mild, thanks to a warm northern branch of the Gulf Stream.

-After checking in to your hotel, you’ll visit Camp Barentz in the evening, located at the foot of Breinosa mountain.
+After checking in to your hotel, in the evening you’ll visit Camp Barentz, located at the foot of Breinosa mountain.
 There, in the pure wilderness of the High Arctic, enjoy dinner in a cozy wooden cabin and maybe even try some bidos (a traditional, homemade Sámi stew of slow-cooked reindeer meat and vegetables).

 Savor your dessert around the campfire, perhaps under the Midnight Sun.
 End your first day admiring the mountains as we head back to your hotel in Longyearbyen.